 Additionally, many components of homemade booths are not designed to handle chemical coatings and will need to be replaced often or become non-functional and hazardous to your shop.
 Many of these homemade spray booths are constructed using plywood, which when soaked with overspray over time, becomes a significant fire hazard.

 With many hazardous overspray and fire hazards to consider, there are also applicable laws and codes, such as NFPA, OSHA and EPA, that are necessary for operating your spray booth.
 Depending on placement, many spray booth elements such as fans and light fixtures are required to be explosion-proof.
 There are also strict requirements about air velocity, UL listed components, fire suppression systems and more that must be approved before you can start legally painting in your booth.
-Due to inadequate airflow, filtration and fire hazards, homemade paint booths are not code compliant.
-Operating in a booth that does not meet code compliance can not only led to health and safety issues, but also costly fines.
+Due to inadequate airflow, filtration and fire hazards, homemade paint booths aren’t code compliant.
+Operating in a booth that does not meet code compliance can not only led to health and safety issues but also costly fines.

 A homemade spray booth may seem desirable due to the low cost and its easy, do-it-yourself nature, but the final finish will make it clear that it is not a true paint booth.
 It lacks proper airflow, proper parts and much of the safety and code compliance assurances that come with investing in a new, well-engineered paint booth.